latana/1DV450_ms223eq/Webbbramverk_Labb_3/README.md

 NOTE: If you have changed the url in the api project then you'll have to change the url in updateController, mainController, loginController, detailController and createEventController.

-If you have any questions don't hasitate to contact me
+If you have any questions don't hesitate to contact me.

 Usernames: Hades, Kalle, Olle.
 Password: password.